thexnumb/thexrecon/README.md

 ## Customization

-You can add or modify functions in the `thexrecon.sh` script to include additional data sources or techniques.
+You can add or modify functions in the `thexrecon.py` script to include additional data sources or techniques.

 ## Notes